pejotadev/pejotadev/README.md

 # Hello, i am Pedro José! 👋

 ## About
-- 🔭 Actively engaged in web development projects at Bem Protege Insurance, focusing on innovative solutions.
+- 🔭 Actively engaged in web development projects at Bequest, focusing on innovative solutions.
 - 🌱 Deepening my understanding of advanced Architectural designs and AWS technologies.
 - 👯 Eager to contribute and collaborate on impactful open-source projects.
-- 💬 Feel free to inquire about my expertise in JavaScript, PHP, and various aspects of web development.
+- 💬 Feel free to inquire about my expertise in JavaScript, PHP, Crypt and various aspects of web development.
 - 📫 Contact me: [pejotabh@gmail.com](mailto:pejotabh@gmail.com)

 ## Technologies and Tools